Grimy/om_overlap/README.md

 * Trivial double-consume: in levels like Stabilized Water, where an output can be made from a set of inputs without any movement nor conversion glyphs, the output will naturally trigger twice per cycle.
 * Projection + projection: projection triggers twice per cycle, making it one of the easiest ways to double-consume.
 This is of course only applicable to quicksilver.
-* Conversion + output: conversion glyphs only consume in the first half-cycle, so unlike projection, they can't double-consume on their own.
+* Anything + output: conversion glyphs only consume in the first half-cycle, so unlike projection, they can't double-consume on their own.
 They can however be combined with an output consuming in the second half-cycle.
-* Output + another output: when an input is used in multiple outputs
+* Output + another output: this is only applicable to levels with multiple outputs sharing a common atom.
 * Output + same output: this is requires using a non-limiting multi-atom input as a wand, making it rarely applicable.
 * Anything + disposal : this is rarely useful, but a multi-atom input can only be double-consumed if *all* its atoms are double-consumed, so using disposal to handle stray atoms can actually speed things up.